SkrideOne/cx/rust_docs/network_protocol_handbook.md

 ## 7 Conclusion

-Rust 1.90 nightly provides powerful tools for high‑performance, memory‑safe network software. *Best Practice 2025* emphasises modelling protocol states with Rust’s type system, minimising `unsafe`, validating inputs, and maintaining up‑to‑date dependencies.
+Rust 1.91 nightly provides powerful tools for high‑performance, memory‑safe network software.  *Best Practice 2025* emphasises modelling protocol states with Rust’s type system, minimising `unsafe`, validating inputs and maintaining up‑to‑date dependencies.
 For typical tasks—HTTP servers, gRPC services, WebSockets and low‑level TCP/UDP—use async runtimes like **tokio**, apply zero‑copy techniques, manage backpressure with bounded channels, and secure transport with **rustls**.
 For custom protocols, a **sans‑IO** design and explicit state machines yield testable, reusable and safe code.
-Following these guidelines will help developers build robust, performant and secure network protocols on Rust 1.90 and beyond.
+Following these guidelines will help developers build robust, performant and secure network protocols on Rust 1.91 and beyond.